dohers10/dohers10/README.md

 - 👋 Hi, I’m @dohers10
 - 👀 I’m interested in sports, technology and being a dad.
-- 🌱 I’m currently learning cloud computing and python with a background in networking.
+- 🌱 I’m currently learning cloud computing with a background in networking.

 <!---